DataKind-DC/rcp2/README.md

 1. Refine and update risk model to include smaller geographic areas and new data.
 2. Set up a method so that the model can easily be refreshed by the Red Cross team when new home fire datasets are available.

+## Documentation

+See project [documentation](https://rcp2-nbanion.readthedocs.io/en/docs/) for an API reference.

 ## Quickstart Guide
 Here is the general overview of the steps you'll need to perform to get started on our project.
 For a more details on any of the steps read getting-started.md located in the Docs folder.